 The Beat is the University of Kansas Medical Center's new student involvement system that helps students become engaged on campus and manage their experiences outside of the classroom.

-The American College of Medical Genetics Student Interest group is a group dedicated to advocating for the roles of genetics in medicine and presenting students and faculties with topics about the importance of genetics in medicine.
+The American College of Medical Genetics Student Interest group is a group dedicated to advocating for the roles of genetics in medicine and presenting students and faculty with topics about the importance of genetics in medicine.

 The AMA Medical Student Section (MSS) is dedicated to representing medical students, improving medical education, developing leadership, and promoting activism for the health of America.